Joe Crozier: Coaching career

 In 1980–81, Crozier was named to coach the Maple Leafs in the NHL.
 However, the Leafs started with 13 wins in the first 40 games.
 After a five-game losing streak in January, Crozier was replaced mid-season with Mike Nykoluk.

 After his second NHL stint, Crozier joined the Kitchener Rangers of the major junior Ontario Hockey League in September 1981 as their coach and general manager, replacing Orval Tessier.
 The Rangers had just come off a Memorial Cup final game loss to the Cornwall Royals the previous season.
 In his first season with the team, they returned to the Memorial Cup, winning the J. Ross Robertson Cup as the OHL champion.
 The Rangers made it to the 1982 Memorial Cup Final and defeated the Sherbrooke Castors 7–4 to capture Crozier and the Rangers' first Canadian Hockey League title.

 Coming off their Memorial Cup championship, Crozier and the Rangers finished with a 45–23–2 record in 1982–83, but fell to the Sault Ste.
 Marie Greyhounds in the third round.
 After two seasons with the Rangers, Crozier quit following a contract dispute.
 He returned to the Rochester Americans for one season, in which they reached the 1984 Calder Cup Final against the Maine Mariners, but lost in five games.
 Crozier then retired after the 1983–84 season.
-Crozier was inducted into the Manitoba Hockey Hall of Fame in 1985 for his individual efforts.
-He was elected to the American Hockey League Hall of Fame, Class of 2012, for his career as player and coach.
+Crozier was inducted into the Manitoba Hockey Hall of Fame in 1985 for his efforts.
+He was elected to the American Hockey League Hall of Fame, Class of 2012, for his career as a player and coach.